aspose-total/Aspose.Total-Products/total/en/python-net/conversion/doc-to-xlsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOC to XLSM</h2>

+Converting a DOC file to XLSM format is a common requirement for many Python developers.
+XLSM is a Microsoft Excel macro-enabled workbook format that stores macros, formulas, and other data.
+It is a popular format for storing and sharing data, as it is compatible with a wide range of applications.

-For a Python developer, who is trying to add a DOC to XLSM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>How Aspose.Total Helps for DOC to XLSM Conversion</h2>

+Aspose.Total for Python via .NET API is a comprehensive package of APIs that can help developers automate the process of converting DOC files to XLSM format.
+It is a full package of various APIs dealing with different file formats.
+The conversion process is mainly in two steps.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOC file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Firstly, Aspose.Words for Python via .NET API is used to convert the DOC file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This API also provides a wide range of features such as creating, manipulating, and converting spreadsheets, as well as working with charts, images, and other elements.

+The Aspose.Total for Python via .NET API is a powerful tool that can help developers automate the process of converting DOC files to XLSM format.
+It is easy to use and provides a wide range of features that can help developers save time and effort.

 {{% /blocks/products/pf/feature-page-summary %}}